edsl/articulos/abundancia_roja.markdown

 ‘sparse’—that is to say, only a small fraction of the goods are directly used to produce any other good.
-Not everything is an input for everything else: yogurt is not used to produce steel.
+Not everything is an input for everything else: yogur is not used to produce steel.
 The majority of the equations invoked to suggest insuperable complexity are therefore gratuitous.
 An algorithm can be designed to short-cut through input-output tables, ignoring blank entries, iteratively repeating the process until it arrives at a result of an acceptable order of accuracy.

-"dispersa" --es decir, solo una minima fracción de los bienes son utilizados directamente para producir cualquier otro bien.
-No todo es una entrada para todo el resto:  el yogurt no es utilizado para producir acero.
+"dispersa" --es decir, solo una mínima fracción de los bienes son utilizados directamente para producir cualquier otro bien.
+No todo es una entrada para todo el resto:  el yogur no es utilizado para producir acero.
 La mayor parte de las ecuaciones que se invocan para sugerir complejidades insuperables son por lo tanto gratuitas.
 Es posible diseñar un algoritmo para encontrar atajos en las tablas de